Business, Trade License

 Flat Tax system for freelancers in the Czech Republic

-• public health care payment is included – this might sound like an advantage at first glance but if you go back to the start of this article, you’ll see that not everyone can actually use the public health care system,
+• public health care payment is included – this might sound like an advantage at first glance but if you go back to the start of this article, you’ll see that not everyone can actually use the public health care system – in case you can not use the public health care system, the Flat Tax does not really make sense since you would be paying for something you can not use (+ for a private insurance on top of it anyway),

 Leave a Reply